-WHY GO: This is the time to ponder the historic significance of Harriett Tubman, a small woman of large stature, born into slavery in 1822, who in 2020, will grace the new US $20 bill.
-So what better place to do this than in Dorchester County MD, the place of Tubman’s birth, from which she made her escape, returning time and time again to rescue many others.
+WHY GO: This is the time to ponder the historic significance of Harriet Tubman, a small woman of large stature, born into slavery in 1822, who was supposed to grace the new US $20 bill in 2020 (though that is now in limbo due this current administration) .
+This snag does not take away from the importance of Tubman as a hero to so many.
+So what better place to delve into her life story than in Dorchester County MD, the place of Tubman’s birth, from which she made her escape, returning time and time again to rescue many others.
 The landscape of Dorchester County hasn’t changed much since Tubman’s time, and therein lies its poignancy and beauty.

 Threaded with rivers and tributaries, Dorchester County’s 1,700 miles of shoreline and farmland is best explored by car, foot, boat, and kayak.
 And with well-researched Underground Railroad sites, upscale accommodations, a well-known-to-birders nature refuge, great food, stunning scenery, and of course the new Harriet Tubman Visitor’s Center, this Eastern Shore county will soon be swarming with tourists.
 Come before the crowds, and follow us….